mlir-school/mlir-school.github.io/index.md

 ---

-Fast evolving compilers crafted for AI, electronic design automation, quantum computing, crypto and more fuel today's highest-impact application domains.
-MLIR is at the core of this revolution.
-In just a few years, it has been widely adopted across academia and industry, establishing itself as a shared infrastructure and a de facto standard in many domains.
+MLIR is at the core fast evolving compiler technology for AI, EDA, quantum computing, crypto, and more.
+In just a few years, MLIR has been widely adopted across academia and industry, establishing itself as a shared infrastructure and a de facto standard in many domains.
 Its modular, extensible design is enabling the next generation of tools and research to thrive on top of a solid, reliable foundation.

-MLIR offers a many-domain ecosystem larger and more diverse than seen in pre-existing compiler frameworks, creating exciting opportunities for formal verification or the use of AI for compilers across many of these domains.

-As the MLIR ecosystem expands, high-bandwidth communication across domains is critical to enable efficient collaboration among key stakeholders and to empower new community members to take on projects that push MLIR's innovation boundaries forward.
+The resulting many-domain ecosystem is larger and more diverse than seen in pre-existing compiler frameworks, creating exciting opportunities for formal verification or the use of AI for compilers.
+As the MLIR ecosystem expands, high-bandwidth communication across domains is critical to enable efficient collaboration among key stakeholders and to empower new community members to take on projects that push MLIR forward.

-The Cambridge MLIR Summer School and Workshop brings together core MLIR stakeholders, application domain-experts, and curious young students to align interests and kick-off MLIR collaboration and innovation projects for the next year(s).
-We achieve this by offering a unique pariing of newcomer friendly foundational courses with dynamically scheduled, expert-lead, highly-interactive workshops aimed at enabling high-bandwidth communication across key stakeholders.
+At the **Cambridge MLIR Summer School and Workshop we **bring together core MLIR stakeholders, application domain-experts, and curious young students** to align interests and kick-off MLIR collaboration and innovation projects for the next year(s).
+We achieve this by offering a unique pairing of newcomer-friendly foundational courses with dynamic, expert-lead, interactive workshops aimed at enabling high-bandwidth communication across stakeholders.

 {% include feature_row id="feature_row_overview" %}